johnsimcall/redhatgov.github.io/content/workshops/hyperconverged/prerequisites.md

 # Logistics

- - This workshop is hosted in Ravello.
-All remote access is facilitated via your browser.
+{{% alert warning %}}
+Connection details will be provided by the workshop instructor.
+The workshop resources are hosted in a public cloud.
+Only a modern web browser is requied to participate.
+{{% /alert %}}

- - Lab credentials are either **root/redhat1** or **admin/redhat1**
+ - Login credentials are either **root/redhat1** or **admin/redhat1**
- - 4x Virtual Machines
+ - 4x Virtual Machines have been pre-created, and you will create the 5th VM
    - 1x Admin node (provides DNS, DHCP, NFS, VNC, and repos)
-   - 1x RHV-Manager (created during install)
+   - 1x RHV-Manager *(created during install)*
    - 3x Hypervisors with local storage
      - rhhi1.localdomain / NIC2: rhhi1-gluster
      - rhhi2.localdomain / NIC2: rhhi2-gluster